AsifaBeedi/nlp-to-sql-pipeline/README.md

 Step 7: Running the System
 Once everything was set up, we started the backend server.
-Now, when users send a query, they get a list of the most relevant tables along with a similarity score (showing how closely the table matches their query).
+When users send a query, they get a list of the most relevant tables.

 if a user asks for customer orders,the system might return: